 2. Remember reusable shopping bags when you’re out and about.

 3. Opt for food and skincare packaged in glass, aluminium and cardboard.

-4. Switch to a bamboo or corn starch toothbrush.
+4. Switch to a bamboo toothbrush.

 5. Replace plastic scrubbing brushes with plant-fibre scrubbing brushes.